 The Arctic also helps circulate the world's ocean currents, moving cold and warm water around the globe.

 We need your help to tackle climate change, and to safeguard the Arctic from its worst effects.

 About the Arctic

-Unlike the Antarctic, the Arctic is an icy sea surrounded by land.
-(Antarctica is icy land surrounded by sea.)
+Unlike the Antarctic, the Arctic is an icy ocean surrounded by land.
+(Antarctica is land surrounded by ocean.)

 It may seem a bit chilly for some of us, but the Arctic is home to around four million people, including indigenous communities, spread across eight countries.